 The attorneys at Carmichael Clark have significant experience representing clients in a broad array of land use and natural resources matters.
 The firm’s clients include individual property owners, small local land developers, large developers, municipalities, and regional and national timber and logging companies.

-Carmichael Clark maintains a busy local and regional land use practice.
-The firm’s attorneys have extensive experience and a successful record in handling land development issues involving:
+The firm’s attorneys have extensive experience and a successful record in handling land development issues in Whatcom, Skagit, Island, and San Juan Counties involving:

 - Washington’s Growth Management Act